How to Choose the Right Home and Auto Insurance Broker in Ontario

 • The value of your belongings

-• Many standard policies don't cover sewer backup or overland water flooding, so you may need additional endorsements.
+• Common exclusions — many standard policies don't cover sewer backup or overland water flooding; additional endorsements may be needed

 • Collision and comprehensive coverage